muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -f &lt;FRONTEND&gt;
 Sets the frontend you wish to export a game list for.
-By default Skyscraper will export an EmulationStation game list, but other frontends are supported aswell.
+By default Skyscraper will export an EmulationStation game list, but other frontends are supported as well.
 If exporting for the `attractmode` frontend, please also take note of the required `-e` option that goes along with using the `attractmode` frontend.
 Consider setting this in [`config.ini`](CONFIGINI.md) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -f attractmode -e snes